ST DAVIDS CITY OPEN GARDENS WEEKEND

 Patron: Iolo Williams

-If you have ever wondered what is on the other side of a wall or hedge, or tucked behind the houses in St Davids, you will now get the opportunity to find out…
+Have you have ever wondered what is on the other side of a wall or hedge or tucked behind the houses in St Davids?
+Well now you have the opportunity to find out!

-The gardens in Britain’s smallest City are all very varied in size, design and interest and twenty five of them will be open for the public to explore and to help raise funds for the registered charity Prostate Cymru.
-We have now been recognised as the first Bee Friendly City in Wales and with the leadership of our own Bug Farm have developed our Pollinator Trail – a small but dynamic city indeed.
+The gardens in Britain’s smallest city all very a great deal in size, history, design and interest and some of them have agreed to open for the public to explore and to help raise funds for Prostate Cymru and our local community garden, Erw Dewi / Dewi’s Acre.
+St Davids City was recognised as the first Bee Friendly City in Wales and, with the leadership of our The Bug Farm, a Pollinator Trail has been developed.
+A small but dynamic city indeed.

-Check for details of each garden to plan your visit over the Open Gardens Weekend.
+Some of the gardens owners will be offering refreshments or plant sales, but all will be offering a warm welcome and be happy to answer questions about their plants and garden.
+So check for details of each garden to plan your visit over the Open Gardens Weekend.
 There is no set trail – just plan your own when you have read about each one.
 The garden descriptions have been written by their owners and will include information about steps and stairs, difficult access, places to sit and rest or to enjoy the view and whether they welcome dogs.
-It means you can choose where to go when you want.
+It means you can choose where to go, when you want.

-Iolo Williams, wildlife presenter, best known for his BBC and S4C nature programmes working in both Welsh and English is supporting the Open Gardens Weekend by agreeing to be its Patron.
+We are very proud that Iolo Williams, the naturalist, wildlife TV presenter and writer best known for his BBC and S4C nature programmes working in both Welsh and English, is supporting the Open Gardens Weekend by agreeing to be its Patron.

 “All these events look fabulous and will help make St Davids a much more pleasant place for wildlife and people, well done.”
 Iolo Williams.

 Spring is on the way and green fingers are getting itchy.

 If you have a garden in the St Davids area and think you could take part next year or if you’d like to help the organisers plan next year’s event, please do get in touch with us.